FineWoodworkingLive

 Contemporary woodshops feature a range of power tools that meet nearly every need.
 The best woodshops and woodworkers, however, also have a range of handsaws nearby that, frankly, don’t get used enough.
 Indeed, a handsaw often might be the best option for the work at hand.
 In this presentation, Chris will survey a range of saws, including joinery saws and coping saws.
 He will share a variety of exercises to help you become a more proficient sawyer.
 Chris will then demonstrate how to cut dovetails, tenons, dadoes, and bridle and miter joints.
 He will also demonstrate crosscutting and ripping.
 Finally, he’ll share methods for refining a sawn surface using chisels, planes, and a shooting board.

-How to Make and Use Templates Successfully
+How to Make and Use Templates Successfullymorley_small

 Presenter: Philip Morley